External

 An assessment of permanent impairment should not be undertaken until after any reasonable rehabilitative treatment has been completed.
+When considering whether an impairment is likely to continue indefinitely a delegate should give consideration to whether the claimant has undertaken all reasonable rehabilitative treatment for that impairment.

 What is 'reasonable' rehabilitative treatment is a matter of fact in each individual case that should be based on the opinions of rehabilitation experts and other medical professionals.
 It would not be reasonable to defer consideration of permanence if a client is unwilling to undertake major surgery, if the inherent risks and likelihood of failure outweigh any benefits that the surgery may provide.
 However, if treatment exists for a person that will improve the person's impairment, and their refusal to undertake the treatment is unreasonable, then compensation may not be payable.